chricro/notebooks/forage/README.md

-# Natural Gas Price Extrapolation and Analysis
+# JPMorgan Forage Program: Quantitative Research Task Instructions

-## Project Overview
+## Overview of JPMorgan Forage

+JPMorgan Forage is a virtual program designed to provide participants with a hands-on experience of the tasks and responsibilities that a quantitative researcher may encounter in their career journey.
+Through a series of tasks, participants gain insights into real-world applications of quantitative analysis, data modeling, and forecasting techniques.

+## Task Instructions

-This project aims to analyze historical natural gas price data and extrapolate future prices to aid in trading natural gas storage contracts.
-The primary focus is on providing a granular understanding of price movements influenced by seasonal trends and potential future price scenarios.
+In this task, you will focus on analyzing historical natural gas price data and extrapolating future prices.
+The goal is to enable trading of natural gas storage contracts by providing accurate pricing information based on past trends and seasonal variations.

-## Dataset

-The dataset consists of monthly snapshots of natural gas prices, covering the period from **October 31, 2020, to September 30, 2024**.
-Each entry represents the market price of natural gas at the end of the respective month.
-The data is crucial for pricing natural gas storage contracts, allowing participants in the supply chain to make informed decisions.

-## Methodology
+### Key Steps:

 1. **Data Collection**:
-   - Monthly natural gas price data is downloaded in CSV format from the existing time series database.
+   - Obtain the monthly natural gas price data, which includes market prices recorded at the end of each month.
+The data spans from **October 31, 2020, to September 30, 2024**.

 2. **Data Analysis**:
-   - The historical price data is analyzed using the SARIMA (Seasonal Autoregressive Integrated Moving Average) model to identify trends and seasonal patterns.
+   - Utilize the SARIMA (Seasonal Autoregressive Integrated Moving Average) model to analyze the historical price data.
+This model helps identify trends and seasonal patterns that are critical for accurate forecasting.
-   - The model's parameters are evaluated to ensure they align with the characteristics of the data.

 3. **Forecasting**:
-   - The SARIMA model is employed to produce price forecasts for both historical dates and an additional year into the future.
+   - Implement the SARIMA model to estimate the price of natural gas for any given date in the past and to extrapolate prices for an additional year into the future.
-   - A function is created that takes a specific date as input and returns an estimated price for natural gas.
+   - Develop a function that takes a specific date as input and returns the estimated natural gas price.

-## Key Findings

-- The SARIMA model's forecasted values align well with historical trends.
-- Several factors affect the accuracy of these forecasts:
+4. **Considerations for Accuracy**:
-  - **Model Parameter Appropriateness**: Regular updates and reassessments of model parameters are necessary as new data becomes available.
+   - Be aware that the accuracy of the forecasts is dependent on the model parameters and the characteristics of the data.
+Regular reassessments are necessary as new data becomes available.
-  - **Exclusion of External Variables**: The current model relies solely on historical price data.
-Natural gas prices are influenced by various factors, including geopolitical events, regulatory changes, technological advancements, and demand-supply dynamics.
-  - **Market Volatility**: The natural gas market is highly volatile, and prices can change abruptly due to unforeseen circumstances.

-## Recommendations for Enhanced Forecasting

-1. **Data Enrichment**:
-   - Incorporating additional variables, such as economic indicators or weather data, can improve the model's robustness.

-2. **Model Exploration**:
-   - For scenarios with more data attributes, consider advanced techniques:
-     - **Machine Learning Models**: Regression analysis, support vector machines, and ensemble methods like random forests.
-     - **Deep Learning Models**: LSTM networks or RNN variants for sequence prediction.

-3. **Regular Model Updates**:
-   - Continuous updates to the model based on new data and market changes will enhance reliability.

-## Limitations

-- The current dataset may not accurately reflect real-world conditions, as it is primarily designed for academic purposes.
-- The low signal-to-noise ratio in price datasets poses challenges in forecasting volatile commodities like natural gas.
-- Relying solely on price data is insufficient for robust estimations; external factors must also be considered.
+   - Consider the external factors influencing natural gas prices, such as geopolitical events and regulatory changes, which may not be captured in the historical data.

+5. **Evaluation of Results**:
+   - Analyze the results of the SARIMA model and assess its performance against historical data trends.
+Consider the limitations of relying solely on historical price data for forecasting.

 ## Conclusion

-While the SARIMA model serves as a foundational tool for forecasting natural gas prices, integrating additional data and models will likely yield improved accuracy.
-Future work should focus on data enrichment and exploring diverse modeling techniques to enhance predictions.

-## Usage Instructions

-To use the price forecasting function, specify the target date in the required format, and the estimated price will be returned.
-Ensure that the model is regularly updated with the latest data for optimal performance.
+The successful completion of this task will demonstrate your ability to apply quantitative research techniques to real-world problems in the commodity trading space.
+By using the SARIMA model, you will provide valuable insights into the pricing of natural gas storage contracts and help inform trading strategies.